adammukdad/log-scanner-python/README.md

-# LogScan
+# LogScanner – Python

-**LogScan** is a Python CLI tool for analyzing log files.
+**LogScanner** is a Python CLI tool for analyzing log files.
 It scans for keywords, assigns weights, detects failed logins, and generates HTML reports.

 ## 🚀 Quickstart